Fargo police don't yet have a motive for the shooting that killed 1 officer and injured 2

 FARGO, N.D. — (AP) — A gunman opened fire on police and firefighters “for no known reason” as they responded to a traffic crash in North Dakota, killing one officer and wounding two others before another officer killed him, Fargo’s police chief said Saturday.

-Chief David Zibolski said officer Jake Wallin, a military veteran, was killed in the shooting Friday afternoon.
-Two other officers, Andrew Dotas and Tyler Hawes, were wounded.
-A fourth officer, Zach Robinson, shot and killed the suspect, Zibolski said.

-A 25-year-old woman was also injured, but authorities did not say who shot her.
-The gunman did not hit any firefighters, Zibolski said, but a fire truck was struck by gunfire.
+A 25-year-old woman was also injured in the shooting Friday afternoon, but authorities did not say who shot her.
+The gunman did not hit any firefighters, Chief David Zibolski said, but a fire truck was struck by gunfire.

 He said the state Bureau of Criminal Investigation and the FBI were investigating.

-One woman said she was driving when she saw the officers fall.

-"I saw the traffic stop and as soon as I drove, shots were fired and I saw the cops go down," Shannon Nichole told KFGO Radio.
-"My airbag went off and the bullet went through my driver's door."
+Zibolski said officer Jake Wallin, a military veteran, was killed, and officers Andrew Dotas and Tyler Hawes were wounded.
+Officer Zach Robinson shot and killed the suspect, Zibolski said.

+Peterson, who said she has a bachelor's degree in nursing, said her first instinct was to get out of her car and help.
+But her 22-year-old daughter, who was in the passenger seat, yelled that they had to take cover, so she drove around to the back of the bank.

-At the time of the shooting, Wallin, 23, of St. Michael, Minnesota, was in the field as an officer in training, having become a Fargo police officer less than three months ago.
+At the time of the shooting, Wallin, 23, of St. Michael, Minnesota, was in the field as an officer in training, having become a Fargo police officer less than three months earlier.
+Wallin previously served in the Minnesota Army National Guard and was deployed to Afghanistan, Zibolski said.

-"He meant a lot to the department.
-He had an excellent sense of humor,” Zibolski said of the slain officer, who had also deployed to Afghanistan as part of the U.S. military.
-He recalled that on his first day on the job, Wallin jokingly corrected the chief on the pronunciation of his surname, saying, “'It’s wah-LEEN.'”
+“He served his country, came back here and wanted nothing more but to serve in a position with purpose and meaning – his exact words — and he did that,” Zibolski said.

 In video played at a Saturday news conference showing Wallin training with fellow recruits, he spoke of his desire to pursue a career in law enforcement.